dpisani/cyclist/packages/runner/README.md

 - `parallel` _(optional)_ Whether all the tasks in this stage should be run in parallel to each other.
 Defaults to `false`
 - `outputMode` _(optional)_ Sets the default `outputMode` on tasks in this stage.
 Can be one of the following:
   - `stream` Stream output from tasks directly to the console. _Default_
-  - `batch` Wait for a task to complete before sending all its output to the console. _Default when the stage has `parallel: true` set_
+  - `batch` Wait for a task to complete before sending all its output to the console.
   - `ignore` Don't display any console output.

 ### `tasks`